palahsu/Ethernet/README.md

 # Ethernet
 Ethernet Connection Enable And Disable On PC.
-Enable and Disable Your Internet Connection Only One Click!!
+You Can (Enable/Disable) Your Internet Connection on Windows.
+It's Working Directly (Network & Internet Setting) From your Adapter Option.
-Adapter Option Enable or Disable Ethernet Connection.
+Easily, Enable or Disable Ethernet Connection.

 For any kind of help, support, payment, suggetion and request ask me on Telegram: